-Stemettes, an award-winning social enterprise which has reached 8,000 girls since its launch in 2013, works with schools to encourage girls into STEM.
+Stemettes, an award-winning social enterprise which has reached thousands of girls since its launch in 2013, works with schools to encourage girls into STEM.
 Their Bentley STEM in a day impact report details the outcomes of one of their courses.
 It shows that on a scale of 1-5 (1 being not at all and 5 being love it) "How much do you like STEM subjects?" an average of 3.7 was the outcome.

 Maybe women in STEM aren’t celebrated enough?
-Stemettes asked "How many people and women in STEM do you know?" the average response came back as 1.5.
+Stemettes asked "How many women in STEM do you know?" the average response came back as 1.5.
 If girls on average only have one to two female STEM role models to be inspired by, clearly there are some key links missing in girls’ experiences of STEM to help them decide whether employment in this area is something for them.

 To find out more about how we can provide you with support for STEM career awareness in your school, take a look at our free primary and secondary STEM careers toolkit or how teachers can get first-hand experience with ENTHUSE Partnerships.